On this date, 1828, the Oblate Sisters of Providence were established. This was the first Black order of nuns in America.

 On that date, four Black women met in a row house in Baltimore to voice simple vows.
 When the ceremony ended, a new order of nuns was born in the Catholic Church.
-This community came into being as a direct result of the San Domingo uprising in 1791 and was composed of free Black women living in a slave-holding state.
-At their onset, they were founded to educate colored children in Baltimore, Maryland.
+This community, composed of free Black women living in a slave-holding state, came into being as a direct result of the San Domingo uprising in 1791.
+At its onset, it was founded to educate colored children in Baltimore, Maryland.

 With the approval of the Archbishop of Baltimore, a novitiate was started, and the first four sisters, Miss Mary Elisabeth Lange of Santiago, Cuba, Miss Mary Rosine Boegues of San Domingo, Miss Mary Frances Balas of San Domingo, and Miss Mary Theresa Duchemin of Baltimore made their vows.
 Gregory XVI approved the order on October 2nd, 1831, under the title of Oblate Sisters of Providence.
 There were 130 sisters, nine novices, and seven postulants in 1910.

-Currently, the sisters conduct schools and orphanages in Baltimore, Washington, Leavenworth, St. Louis, Normandy (Missouri), and four houses in Cuba, 2 in Havana, 1 in Santa Clara, and 1 in Cardenas.
-The motherhouse and novitiate remain in Baltimore, Maryland, and in 2004 they celebrated their 175-year anniversary with a fundraiser that featured Camille Cosby as their keynote speaker.
+Currently, the sisters operate schools and orphanages in Baltimore, Washington, Leavenworth, St. Louis, and Normandy (Missouri), as well as four houses in Cuba: two in Havana, one in Santa Clara, and one in Cardenas.
+The motherhouse and novitiate remain in Baltimore, Maryland, and in 2004, they celebrated their 175-year anniversary with a fundraiser that featured Camille Cosby as the keynote speaker.

 Persons of Color and Religious at the Same Time